MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Once one has a queue, it must be bound to an exchange.
 Users almost always need to set these options.
 Once a queue exists on the broker, it must be bound to an exchange.
-Bindings define which messages (URL notifications) the program receives.
-The root of the topic tree is fixed to indicate the protocol version and type of the message (but developers can override it with the **topicPrefix** option.)
+Bindings define which notification messages (URL notifications) the program receives.
+The root of the topic tree is fixed to indicate the protocol version and type of the notification message (but developers can override it with the **topicPrefix** option.)

-These options define which messages (URL notifications) the program receives:
+These options define which notification messages (URL notifications) the program receives:

  - **exchange      <name>         (default: xpublic)**
  - **exchange_suffix      <name>  (default: None)**